-2H Water Technologies helps Severn Trent Water achieve “remarkable” reductions in NH3 Ammonia levels
+2H Water Technologies helps Severn Trent Water achieve “remarkable” reductions in NH3 Ammonia

 … installation of BIOdek™ plastic trickling filters cuts ammonia levels down from 4mg/l to 0.2mg/l …